unrealcv/unrealcv/docs/plugin/install.md

 Install UnrealCV is just copying compiled UnrealCV binaries to the plugins folder of an UE4 project or to the UE4 engine path.
 UnrealCV binaries can be downloaded from the [release page](https://github.com/unrealcv/unrealcv/releases).

-## Install from UE4 marketplace (in progress)
+## Install from UE4 marketplace (coming)

-For Windows and Mac user, we are also working on pushing UnrealCV to the UE4 marketplace, so that the installation can be as simple as clicking a button.
+For Windows and Mac user, we are working on pushing UnrealCV to the UE4 marketplace, so that the installation can be as simple as clicking a button.

 ## Compile from source code